Inlispwrad/ProjectMMW/README.md

 Note: Because this is a free source game development project which everyone can contribute, features are subject to change during the development cycle.

+## Game Basics

+### Game Control

+To operate your mecha, please input following key-command:
+1. "W\A\S\D" keys to move mecha.
+2. Holding "Shift" key to boost mecha's move.
+3. Holding "Space" key to lift up.

+Weapon System is waiting for further development.

+### Gameplay

+In the Project MMW, there are two main duties for players: Customize Mecha, and Attempt Missions.

+#### Customize Mecha
+Project MMW has many materials and resources for players to customize their Battle Mecha.
+The range of customization is widely from the basic features (speed, defense, weight, etc) to mecha functions (skills, technical equipments, and weapons).

+#### Attempt Missions
+After Mecha being customized, players can operate them to attempt missions.
+There are different types of missions for player to test their Mecha, or collecting materials for customization:

+Destory Mission - Players will be seperated into 2 teams, and the mission objective is to destroy all enemy Mecha.
+This mission can be attemped from 1v1, 2v2, 5v5, or customized number (in room game).
+Tranport Mission - One team of players to escort an important object to target spot in a limited time, and another team need to pillage it.
+Battlefield Mission - Players will be assigned into a specific alignment to against the another in a very big battle field.
+In this mission, there might be 50 players versus 50 players.
+If the players of one alignment get enough scores by defeating opponents Mecha, complete small mission, despoil facilities, etc. the alignment win.

 ## Mecha Customisation

 Mecha can be customised for your specific playstyles.